Motion-driven Visual Tempo Learning for Video-based Action Recognition: Acknowledgment

 \begin{IEEEbiography}[{ }]{Yuanzhong Liu} Yuanzhong Liu is currently a postgraduate student at Wuhan University.
 He received the B. Eng. degree from the school of resources and environment from University of Electronic Science and Technology of China in 2020.
 His research interests mainly include computer vision and machine learning. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }] {\textbf{Zhigang Tu}} started his Master Degree in image processing at the School of Electronic Information, Wuhan University, China, 2008.
+\begin{IEEEbiography}[{ }] {\textbf{Zhigang Tu}} started his Master Degree in image processing at Wuhan University, China, 2008.
 In 2015, he received the Ph.D. degree in Computer Science from Utrecht University, Netherlands.
 From 2015 to 2016, he was a postdoctoral researcher at Arizona State University, US.
-Then from 2016 to 2018, he was a research fellow at the School of EEE, Nanyang Technological University, Singapore.
+Then from 2016 to 2018, he was a research fellow at Nanyang Technological University, Singapore.
 He is currently a professor at the State Key Laboratory of Information Engineering in Surveying, Mapping and Remote sensing, Wuhan University.
 His research interests include computer vision, image processing, video analytics, and machine learning.
-Special for motion estimation, video super-resolution, object segmentation, action recognition and localization, and anomaly detection.
-He has co-/authored more than 50 articles on international SCI-indexed journals and conferences.
-He is an Associate Editor of the SCI-indexed journal TVC (IF=1.456), a Guest Editor of JVCIR (IF=2.479) and Combinatorial Chemistry and High Throughput Screening (IF=1.195).
-He is the first organizer of the ACCV2020 Workshop on MMHAU (Japan).
-He received the ``Best Student Paper" Award in the $4^{th}$ Asian Conference on Artificial Intelligence Technology. \end{IEEEbiography}
+Special for motion estimation, video super-resolution, object segmentation, action recognition and localization, and anomaly event detection.

-\begin{IEEEbiography}[{ }] {\textbf{Hongyan Li}} received the master’s degree in computer science from Central China Normal University, China, and the Ph.D. degree in computer architecture from the Huazhong University of Science and Technology, China, in 2016.
-Since 2017, she has been a Post-Doctoral Researcher with the State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing, Wuhan University.
-She is currently a Professor with the Hubei University of Economics.
-Her research interests include computer vision, big data, and machine learning. \end{IEEEbiography}